microsoft/ReactiveMachine/Sources/content/docs/model-activities.md

 }
 ```

-The `AfterFault` handler is called when the runtime, during recovery, detects that this activity was previously started but did not complete.
+The `AfterFault` handler is called when the runtime, during recovery, detects that this activity may have been previously executed but did not complete.
 Inside the handler, we can take an appropriate action to deal with this situation.
 For example, we can perform some tests to figure out if the desired effect of the activity (e.g. creating a blob) has already taken place (i.e. the blob already exists), and re-execute it only if those tests indicate so.

 Conceptually, the `AfterFault` handler provides us with a mechanism that can wrap external calls that are not idempotent or not exactly idempotent into a truly idempotent activity.